-The web analytics is great. it opens up a window we bloggers and marketers can have a peek at our visitors and their behaviour.
+The web analytics is great.
+It opens up a window we bloggers and marketers can peek at our visitors and their behavior.

-” I was going through my clients’ analytics report and I found the page views were on the downside.
-I needed to fix that or else I could loose my job”
+” I was going through my clients’ analytics report, and I found the page views were on the downside.
+I needed to fix that, or else I could lose my job.”

 That’s pure rubbish.

 Pageviews are useless.
-The main thing you should be looking upon is the time spent and bounce rate your site is getting.
+You should be looking at the time spent and bounce rate your site is getting.

-No matter how many pageviews you’ve got, your websites’ fate relies upon the engagement.
+No matter how many page views you’ve got, your websites’ fate relies upon engagement.

 You could get 10,000 pageviews a month that results in no or lesser conversion.
 That’s a matter of concern.

-When you look at your analytics, make sure you check out the metrics which are connected to your profit.
+When you look at your analytics, make sure you check out the metrics connected to your profit.

-let me explain to you what google analytics and others as well count as page views.
+What google analytics and others count as page views?